Building a Better Cow with David Lalman

 David Lalman (01:50):

 Sure.
 So the overall theme has been building a better cow, and that’s the work that we’ve been focused on at Oklahoma State now for several years and have kind of expanded our research capability to do that kind of work.
-And so we’ve, over the last few years, we’ve been able to generate some hopefully meaningful information, and that’s kind of what we shared, how we’re trying to find cows that are more efficient in terms of the amount of feed that they consume relative to whether it be calf weaning weight or milk production, total beef in their lifetime, that kind of thing.
+Over the last few years, we’ve been able to generate some - hopefully - meaningful information.
+That’s kind of what we shared: how we’re trying to find cows that are more efficient in terms of the amount of feed that they consume relative to calf weaning weight or milk production, total beef in their lifetime, that kind of thing.

 Miranda Reiman (02:32):